cheqd/node-docs/docs/setup-and-configure/cosmovisor-configuration.md

 > **⚠️ Reminder**: Like the service file, custom config.toml changes can be overwritten by the installer. **Decline updates** if you’ve made manual modifications.

-For more details, see the [Cosmovisor documentation](https://docs.cosmos.network/main/tooling/cosmovisor).
+For further details, refer to the official [Cosmovisor documentation](https://docs.cosmos.network/main/tooling/cosmovisor).